***This position is located in Afghanistan for the CLS-Afghan Program Support***

 Minimum of 200-hours as a Pilot-in-Command (any airframe)

-Ability to obtain/maintain a valid Department of Defense (DoD) SECRET clearance
+Must have an active Department of Defense (DoD) SECRET clearance

 Willingness to live in austere conditions